 The Parkway alternative did not initially include a tunnel section in this area.
-A 200 metre-long tunnel section was added to maintain the connection residents presently enjoy between Spring Garden residential area and vacant natural area adjacent to E.C.
+A 200 metre long tunnel section was added to maintain the connection residents presently enjoy between Spring Garden residential area and vacant natural area adjacent to E.C.
 Row Expressway.
-The location and length of a tunnel section in this area is constrained by roadway profile at the west end and the proximity of the Labelle/Bethlehem tunnel to the south.
+The location and length of a tunnel section in this area is constrained by the roadway profile at the west end and the proximity of the Labelle Street/Bethlehem Avenue tunnel to the south.